loztle/Pykeylogger/README.md

 change the c:\ path to the batchconnect.bat path save the document as .vbs

-right click the application you bound to your keylogger click settings then shortcuts then target and then you copy paste your vbs path in there
+right click the application you bound to your keylogger click settings then shortcuts then target and then paste the .vbs path